donnowhattodo/donnowhattodo/README.md

 - Implemented data preprocessing, model training, and validation, achieving high accuracy in distinguishing between positive and negative cases.
 - Utilized the MURA dataset and improved performance through transfer learning with the ViT model.

+## 🧠 Research Interests

+My research interests revolve around **Natural Language Processing (NLP)** and **Knowledge Distillation**, with a commitment to applying advanced machine learning techniques to solve real-world challenges.
+Key areas of focus include:

+- **Knowledge Distillation for Efficient NLP Models**: Investigating methods to compress large language models, such as RoBERTa, into smaller and faster variants while retaining their performance.
+My project on *RoBERTa Knowledge Distillation* and also my paper regarding *lastBERT* highlights the application of these techniques to tasks like sentiment analysis and textual entailment.
+- **Automated Code Vulnerability Detection**: Leveraging NLP techniques to detect vulnerabilities in open-source code repositories, ensuring software security and reliability.
+This involves applying tokenization, embedding strategies, and transformer models to understand and analyze code semantics.
+- **Text Classification and Quality Assessment**: Creating systems to classify and evaluate textual data, as demonstrated in my project *Classification on Stack Overflow Questions*, where multi-class classifiers support content moderation and quality assurance.
+- **Transformer Architectures in NLP**: Fine-tuning state-of-the-art models like BERT, codeBERT for diverse applications, while exploring innovative approaches to optimize their performance and scalability.
+- **Interdisciplinary Applications of NLP**: Combining NLP with other domains to address real-world problems, such as applying *Aid-NSU* for academic collaboration and integrating NLP with medical imaging workflows for enhanced diagnostics.

+I am particularly passionate about utilizing NLP to enhance software security, improve computational efficiency, and solve complex interdisciplinary problems.

 ## 🎯 Always Learning